Skip to Content

 The syringe makes it easy to remove the material from the can without spilling it.

-Also, use a different syringe for part A and part B so the material doesn’t cure in the syringe.
+As a quick tip, use a different syringe for part A and part B so the material doesn’t cure in the syringe.

 rubio monocoat mixing ratio